© Lisa Jane Rimmer

 Lily made her way to the back door and noticed the key was still in the lock.
 She turned it and opened the door.

-She quietly called Capella into the garden, "This way."
-Lily’s garden was full of colourful flowerbeds with a big blue trampoline in the middle of the lawn.
+She quietly called Capella into the garden which wasn’t that dark considering it was night time.
+A very tall, slim street light poked out above the side fence, offering the garden it’s very own imitation moon light.
+The garden was full of colourful flowerbeds with a big blue trampoline in the middle of the lawn.

 “What’s that?”
 Capella asked as they walked across the garden.